 If you're trying to sell a bundle of just your own games, you can do that with the Sales & Promotions feature on itch.io.
 It is not necessary to create a co-op bundle unless you are combining content from multiple accounts.

-Creating and published a co-op bundle is done in multiple stages.
-A single itch.io account must act as the host and create the bundle on their their dashboard.
+Creating and publishing a co-op bundle is done in multiple stages.
+A single itch.io account must act as the host and create the bundle on their dashboard.
 For the purpose of this guide, we'll assume that you're the host unless otherwise specified.

 Locate the Co-op bundles section within the promotions area of your dashboard and click on Create a new co-op bundle to begin.
-It’s important to have all the required information prepared before creating a bundle.
-Once you save the new bundle, many of the fields are locked to prevent changes to the bundle while the participants are reviewing it for approval.
+After creating the bundle you can continue to edit every field, including the participating projects and revenue split, up until the first participant approves the bundle.
+Once a participant approves, most fields are locked to prevent changes while the remaining participants review it.

-4. Start date & End date — These fields only become locked if at least one participant has approved the bundle
+The following fields are locked once at least one participant has approved the bundle:

 The following fields can freely be changed, even during the duration of the bundle:

 Why are some fields locked? — During the approval period, we don’t want participants to have any surprises about the promotion they are about to join.
-In order for the participant to confidently decide to join the bundle they need to see the final arrangement of the promotion. itch.io staff may be able to make some changes to the bundle, but it may be easier to re-create the bundle if substantial changes need to be made.
+In order for the participant to confidently decide to join the bundle they need to see the final arrangement of the promotion.
+If you need to change locked fields before the bundle is published, you can reset participation, described below, to unlock the bundle at the cost of requiring every participant to approve again.
+In some rare cases itch.io staff may be able to assist in making changes to bundles that are already live.

 Due to the complex nature of consolidating payments for multiple accounts, prices are specified in USD.
 VAT will be automatically applied if required.